-We would consider upgrading the rating in case of a structural improvement in Valle d'Aosta's operating margin towards 30% of operating revenue and a decline in its debt levels.
+We would consider upgrading the rating in case of a structural improvement in Valle d'Aosta's operating margin and a decline in its debt levels.
 An upgrade of Italy's sovereign rating would also exert upward pressure on its rating.